The Father Of The Alleged Killer Of Ole Miss Student Ally Kostial Insists His Son Is Innocent

 The body of 21-year-old University of Mississippi student Ally Kostial was found on July 20.
 She had been shot eight times.
-The alleged killer is 22-year-old Brandon Theesfeld, a fellow student at Ole Miss and also Kostial’s on again off again boyfriend.
+The alleged killer is 22-year-old Brandon Theesfeld, a fellow student at Ole Miss and also Kostial’s on-again and off-again boyfriend.
 He was arrested two days after Kostial’s body was found and is facing charges for her murder.
-Although Theesfeld reportedly plans to plead not guilty, the case against him is looking pretty strong for a variety of reasons, according to The New York Post.
+Although Theesfeld reportedly plans to plead not guilty, the case against him is looking pretty strong for a variety of reasons, according to the New York Post.

-Many of Kostial’s friends have come out to talk about just how toxic the victim’s relationship as with Theesfeld.
+Many of Kostial’s friends have come out to talk about just how toxic the victim’s relationship was with Theesfeld.
 He allegedly strung her along and took advantage of her affection towards him.
 He was known as a ‘player’ type, who had no intentions of committing to one particular woman.
 Despite what all of Kostial’s friends saw in Theesfeld and their pleas with her to move on, she believed she was in love with him.

 New reports also claim that she was pregnant with the suspect’s baby prior to her death.
 She reportedly confided in her sorority sisters that when she told Theesfeld about the baby, he grew angry and tried to force her to get an abortion.
 However, she did not wish to terminate the pregnancy.
 While the coroner’s office has not yet confirmed whether or not the victim was pregnant at the time of the murder, new details are expected to emerge in the coming weeks.